Landscapes touched by warfares

 This particular toad has not got typical coloring, probably due to the bite

 Along the way I could watch grass snake (Natrix natrix) hunting a yellow-bellied toad (Bombina variegata).
 I scared the snake while taking photos of the scene but my attempt to save the toad was probably useless.
 Though it made its belly-up posture of defense, it seemed unable to move probably due to paralysis after the snake bite.
-The yellow-bellied toad is a typical Carpathian specie living in muddy forest puddles thus becoming companions of the hikers.
+The yellow-bellied toad is a typical Carpathian specie living in muddy forest puddles thus becoming frequent companion of the hikers.
 They indicate puddles with stagnant water that is not fit for drinking unless after treatment in emergency situations.

 WW II battle memorial in the Dukla pass